 - Panko

-- Cover with flour, dip into the beaten egg and cover with panko
+- Coat pork cutlets with flour, beaten egg, and panko breadcrumbs.

-▶Let’s make tonkatsu with a local mother in Tokyo!
+▶ Let’s make tonkatsu with a local in Tokyo!

 Enjoy Japanese cooking experiences